 Vijay Raghavan points out that India has now joined and pays into a number of international projects such as particle physics laboratory Cern, the European Molecular Biology Organization and gravitational wave experiment Ligo.
 In addition, he says that the focus on entrepreneurship and start-ups has transformed the link between academia and industry, while many new human resource programmes have been initiated and several new elite institutions created.

 There has been serious criticism of Modi’s government for underfunding both science and universities, however.
 Vijay Raghavan says that there will now be a major funding push.
 ‘Budgets for science will go up even more, and industry is also going to increase its investment in R&D in a big way,’ he claims.

 India’s expenditure on science and technology has been rising in gross terms.
 However, its share as percentage of GDP has actually been falling steadily since 2008–9, when it stood at 0.84% of GDP, to 0.69% in 2014–15 and is now stagnating.

-While India and China attained independence roughly around the same time, China has emerged as the second largest spender on R&D – $409 billion (£323 billion) in 2015 – second only to the US.
+While India and China started from a similar baseline when it comes to science, China has emerged as the second largest spender on R&D – $409 billion (£323 billion) in 2015 – second only to the US.
 India spent $50 billion in 2015, putting the nation sixth globally.

 ‘India has to do a lot more to be competitive in science,’ says C N R Rao, national research professor and honorary president of the Jawahar Lal Nehru Centre for Advanced Scientific Research in Bangalore and former science adviser to the prime minister.
 ‘We are way behind China which is now almost equal to the US in the quantity of science published,’ he says.